Dee-McG/ChatToTheMat/README.md

 Implementation:

+Non premium sucscription members will have access to two chat rooms, General Chat and Sports Chat.

+Premium subscription members will have access to 6 premium chat rooms.

 User Story:

 > As a premium user, I want to be able to customize my profile with my own personal images so that I stand out.